Read time: 1 minute 20 seconds

 - Thomas is looking for information with a search engine.
 Using descriptive alt text on an image will improve search.

 Steps to take

-- Read the Australian Government Content Guide on images and alt text.
+- Read the Australian Government Style Manual on images and alt text.

 - Different image types have different alt text requirements.
 Use the alt text decision tree from the World Wide Web Consortium (W3C) to help you work out what alt text you need.